olsson82/rivwebdoc/docs/rdcatch.md

 # RDCatch

 ![Screenshot](img/rdcatch.png)
 RDCatch is the place where you manage your RDCatch events.
-You need to have the host rights on your user to be able to access this part.
+You need to set special user right on your user to be able to access this part.

 !!!
 Warning